 Top 10 Energy Saving Tips

-4. Turn down your thermostat
+4. Turn down your thermostat and update your settings

 5. Don’t leave appliances on standby